datawire/ambassador-docs/docs/cloud/latest/service-catalog/howtos/annotate.md

 ---
-description: "Annotating services | Ambassador Cloud"
+titel: "Annotating services | Ambassador Cloud"
-title: "Learn how to add service annotations with Ambassador Cloud.
+description: "Learn how to add service annotations with Ambassador Cloud.
 Find out how to use kubectl and YAML to annotate services."
 ---

 import Alert from '@material-ui/lab/Alert';